bashrc2/epicyon/README_architecture.md

 The way that the theming system was designed is in order to avoid problems similar to Wordpress, in which an adversary will create an attactive looking theme which contains an expolit.
 The discovery of exploits then leads to a centralizing dynamic where there is a single "official" themes website or app store.
 With Epicyon, *themes should always be safe to use no matter where they were downloaded from*.

+## Notifications

+There are no notifications in the conventional sense.
+That is, there is no streaming API or linkage to browser notifications.
+Instead when significant events occur these create text files which can then be detected by other systems via polling.

+See *scripts/epicyon-notifications* for an example of a script which could be run in a cron job to then send notifications via XMPP or Matrix.